almharba/min-browser-forms-autofill/README.md

-# min-browser-forms-autofill
+# Min Browser Forms Autofill

-this is concept not meant for production use . just for showing idea of how this idea is implnted and to explore further ideas to make . this userscript is not productive currently . this script saves all input data to wsl node server . this is not secure at all . there is no encryption at all . this is meant to be used locally until encryption is implented . this script is not functional and this repo is meant for idea demonistration and enhancment .
+This is a concept, not meant for production use.
+It is just to show the idea of how this concept is implemented and to explore further ideas to make it better.

+> **Warning**: This userscript is **not productive** currently.
+It saves all input data to a WSL node server.
+This is **not secure at all** and **there is no encryption**.
+It is meant to be used locally until encryption is implemented.

+This script is **not functional** and this repository is meant for idea demonstration and enhancement.